The Short Answer

 Charge (Capture): The money actually leaves your account and goes toward the purchase.

 ShopBroker uses authorization first, then charges only after you've received your item.
+This works the same way for both card payments (via Stripe) and PayPal.

 Timeline: What Happens When